usds/justice40-tool/score/README.md

 We use Docker to install the necessary libraries in a container that can be run in any operating system.

-To build the docker container the first time, make sure you're in the root directory of the repository and run `docker-compose build`
+To build the docker container the first time, make sure you have Docker running on your machine and that you're in the root directory of the repository.
+Then run `docker-compose build`.

-Then run commands, opening a new terminal window or tab:
+You can then run the following commands.
+You probably want to run these in a new terminal tab or window, because they may take a long time to run, especially the last one that generates the census data.

 - Get help: `docker run --rm -it j40_score /bin/sh -c "python3 application.py" python3 application.py --help"`
 - Clean up the data directories: `docker run --rm -it j40_score /bin/sh -c "python3 application.py data-cleanup"`
-- Generate census data: `docker run --rm -it j40_score /bin/sh -c "python3 application.py census-data-download"`
+- Generate census data (this may take 2-3 hours): `docker run --rm -it j40_score /bin/sh -c "python3 application.py census-data-download"`

 ## Log visualization

-If you want to visualize logs, the following temporary workaround can be used:
+If you want to visualize logs while running a command, the following temporary workaround can be used:

 - Run `docker-compose up` on the root of the repo
 - Open a new tab on your terminal